masteruby/masteruby.github.io/productivity-booster/_posts/2014-03-26-top-ten-commands-in-terminal-you-will-use-everyday.md

 $ mv abc.txt empty.txt
 {% endhighlight %}

+In Windows this won't work.
+You have to use **ren** command to rename your file.

-Check it out with ls.
+Check it out with ls or dir.
 You should see that file abc.txt is now renamed to empty.txt.

 ![rename-file](/images/rename-file.png)